The 2022 International Conference on Unmanned Aircraft System (ICUAS ’22)

-Through keynote addresses, round table discussions and presentations, it is expected that the outcome of the Conference will be a clear understanding of what industry, civilian, national/international authorities need, and what are the crucial next steps that need to be completed before UAS/RPAS are utilized in everyday life applications.
+Through keynote addresses, round table discussions and presentations, it is expected that the outcome of the Conference will be a clear understanding of what industry, civilian, national, and international authorities need, and what are the crucial next steps that need to be completed before UAS/RPAS are utilized in everyday life applications.

-February 15 March 1, 2021 (Extended deadline): Full Papers/ Invited Papers/Tutorial Proposals Due
+February 20, 2022 [extended]: Full Papers/ Invited Papers/Tutorial Proposals Due

 INVITED SESSIONS, WORKSHOPS AND TUTORIALS

 Invited Sessions: Proposals must be submitted/uploaded electronically.
-A Summary Statement describing the motivation and relevance of the proposed session, paper titles and author names must be uploaded electronically by due date.
-Authors must also submit full versions of invited papers electronically, marked as Invited Session Paper.
+Proposals for invited sessions should contain a summary statement describing the motivation and relevance of the proposed session, the invited paper titles, and the names of the authors.
+Authors must submit FULL invited papers.
+Each paper must be marked as Invited Session Paper.